 The most practical result of our work was a predictive Story Engine that could sequence the genome of any given narrative and project its course and content.
 This became the basis of a popular line of software products, also called Dramatica, that enabled authors to find holes and inconsistencies in their narratives could suggest the best way to fill and fix them.

 Ultimately, we were called upon by a variety of United States intelligence agencies to use our model to understand the motivations driving terrorist organizations and unfriendly nations, and to project their likely future behavior in a variety of what-if scenarios and alternative futures.

 Click on Dramatica – How We Did It for a memoir of the early days of discovering the unknown, and use the links below to delve deeply into the nature and essence of narrative both in fiction and the real world.

-My primary web site for selling products related to Dramatica, including hundreds of articles on Creative Writing and Narrative Science.
+My primary web site for information related to Dramatica, including hundreds of articles on Creative Writing and Narrative Science.

 Scores of hour documenting the Dramatica theory and advancing beyond it into all realms of narrative science in the real world.

 This site presents the best of my essential essays on Creative Writing, Story Development, Story Structure, and Narrative Science.

 This site provides an extensive collection of articles and videos focused specifically on Dramatica and its narrative implications